Procurement Act

 How contracts are awarded within a Dynamic Market

 When a contracting authority has a specific need, it runs a competition among listed members.
-The authority might invite all members to bid, or it might invite a relevant subset based on the contract's requirements.
+The authority might invite all members to bid, or it might narrow the field to a relevant subset.
+For example, only suppliers within a particular part of the Dynamic Market based on contract value, geographic area, or service category.

 Each call-off follows procurement rules.
 Awards are based on evaluation criteria specified for that particular contract, not on membership status alone.
 Being on the list gets you in the room.
 Winning the work still requires a competitive bid.